• Skip to primary navigation

 JUMP TO RECIPE

-This quick and easy Creamy Mustard Dill Sauce for Meatballs is delicious.
-The perfect accompaniment to either store bought or homemade meatballs, it will tip the flavor of your midweek meal over the edge!
+This quick and easy Creamy Mustard Dill Sauce for Meatballs is flavor packed!
+It's the perfect accompaniment to either store bought or homemade meatballs for a fast and delicious weeknight dinner.

 I use IKEA ready made meatballs in my Swedish style meatball dinner so that I can get it prepared and on the table in less than 30 minutes.